Gabby Williams: Track and field

-College career
+College

+University of Connecticut

 Williams helped UConn reach a 148–3 record over her four-year career, which included four Final Four appearances and back to back National Championships.
 She had one of only five Huskies triple-doubles in school history.
-One of only eight Huskies, along with Tina Charles, Rebecca Lobo, Maya Moore, Stefanie Dolson, Jamelle Elliott, Breanna Stewart and Napheesa Collier with at least 1,000 points and 1,000 rebounds.
+She is one of only nine Huskies with at least 1,000 points and 1,000 rebounds.
 Williams finished her career 22nd on UConn's all-time scoring list at 1,582 career points, seventh with 1,007 career rebounds, 13th in assists (481) and fifth in steals (305).
 Williams was named the 2017 American Athletic Conference and WBCA NCAA Division I Defensive Player of the Year and 2018 Lowe's Senior Class Award.